-COVID-19 is an acute infectious respiratory disease caused by infection with the coronavirus subtype SARS-CoV-2, which was first detected in Wuhan, China in 2019.
+COVID-19 is an acute infectious respiratory disease caused by infection with the coronavirus SARS-CoV-2, which was first detected in Wuhan, China in 2019.
 The virus can be detected in the saliva and the disease spreads primarily via respiratory (droplet) transmission.
 The incubation period can last up to two weeks.
 The risk of transmission is highest just before the onset of symptoms.
-Flu-like symptoms are common but loss of taste and smell have also been reported.
-Around 20% of affected individuals are asymptomatic and so can unknowingly spread the virus to others.
+Flu-like symptoms (especially headache) are common but loss of taste and smell have also been reported.
+Many affected individuals are either asymptomatic or have very mild symptoms and so can unknowingly spread the virus to others.
 Active infection can be demonstrated directly in a nose and throat swab while prior infection can be detected by blood tests for antibodies.
-Around one out of every five affected individuals in Germany requires hospital treatment and fewer than 5% develop pneumonia or die from the infection.
+Around one out of every five affected individuals in Germany requires hospital treatment and fewer than 5% develop lung failure or die from the infection.
 The risk of having a more serious form of the disease increases with age and pre-existing medical conditions.
 The average age of patients who have died from the disease is over 80 years .

 A patient who presents to a doctor with the typical respiratory symptoms described so far will be asked to describe the symptoms in greater detail.
 The doctor needs to know when the symptoms started, how long they have been present, how frequently they occur, how severe they are, and how they relate to other factors.
 Pre-existing medical conditions and medications can also provide important clues about the cause of respiratory symptoms.